By: Pliny the Elder (23-79)

 Naturalis Historia is an encyclopedia published circa AD 77-79 by Pliny the Elder.
 It is one of the largest single works to have survived from the Roman empire to the modern day and purports to cover the entire field of ancient knowledge, based on the best authorities available to Pliny.
 The work became a model for all later encyclopedias in terms of the breadth of subject matter examined, the need to reference original authors, and a comprehensive index list of the contents.
 The scheme of his great work is vast and comprehensive, being nothing short of an encyclopedia of learning and of art so far as they are connected with nature or draw their materials from nature.
 The work divides neatly into the organic world of plants and animals, and the realm of inorganic matter, although there are frequent digressions in each section.
 He is especially interested in not just describing the occurrence of plants, animals and insects, but also their exploitation by man, especially Romans.
 The description of metals and minerals is particularly detailed, and valuable for the history of science as being the most extensive compilation still available from the ancient world.

-This fifth volume includes books twenty one to twenty five, covering the following subjects:
+This sixth volume includes books twenty six to thirty, covering the following subjects:

-Book 23 - The remedies derived from the cultivated trees
+Book 26 - The remedies derived from plants, according to the diseases